Archive

 Indivisible made an excellent choice with Angel as the opener, although I don’t know why she did not play the National Anthem.
 In the future, I would strongly recommend coordinating with the DJ who spins tunes before the speakers and performers hit the stage.
 The DJ rained on Angel’s parade by opening his set with A Change is Going to Come.

 Following Angel, a group of volunteers took the stage.
 At that point, I headed back into the crowd, eventually circling Butler Field and returning to Columbus Drive.
-As a consequence, I missed the speakers.
+As a consequence, I didn’t see the speakers.
 Photographically, I made the right decision.
 The dingy Petrillo Music Shell should have been torn down long ago.
-Today, there was no visible lighting, so the speakers were cast in gloomy shadow.
+Saturday, there was no visible stage lighting, so the speakers were cast in gloomy shadow, meaning the otherwise dynamic backdrops didn’t pop.
 Hardly inspirational, let along photogenic.
 Nobody should kid themselves: Rallies and marches are all about the visuals.

-Minneapolis, on the other hand, had Joan Baez, Jane Fonda, Tom Morello, U.S. Representative Ilhan Omar, Maggie Rogers, U.S. Senator Bernie Sanders, and Bruce Springsteen.
-Granted, Minneapolis was designated as the No Kings flagship city for today’s demonstrations, but its population when combined with St. Paul’s, makes it the 19th largest city in the U.S, with Chicago ranking third.
+On the other hand, in Minneapolis, Joan Baez, Jane Fonda, Tom Morello, U.S. Representative Ilhan Omar, Maggie Rogers, U.S. Senator Bernie Sanders, and Bruce Springsteen made appearances.
+Granted, Minneapolis was designated as the No Kings flagship city for Saturday’s demonstrations for obvious reasons, but its population when combined with St. Paul’s, makes it the 19th largest city in the U.S, with Chicago ranking third.
 Surely Indivisible Chicago could have enlisted more star power.

-Yesterday afternoon, I saw Yo-Yo Ma at Symphony Center.
-His performance was originally scheduled for today, but was moved to Friday due to the anticipated No Kings crowds and traffic jams.
-Given that he performed at President Barack Obama’s first inauguration, he would have been a good choice.
-Did anyone ask him, particularly after he described dignity as the most important characteristic that a person can possess?
+Friday afternoon, I saw Yo-Yo Ma at Symphony Center.
+His performance was originally scheduled for Saturday, but was moved to Friday due to the anticipated No Kings crowds and traffic jams.
+Given that Ma performed at President Barack Obama’s first inauguration, he would have been a good choice.
+Did anyone ask him, particularly after he described dignity as the most important characteristic that a person can possess as he thanked the audience at his Friday performance?

 How about Wilco’s Jeff Tweedy, the Smashing Pumpkins’ Billy Corgan, Kurt Elling, Jennifer Hudson, Liz Phair, Patti Smith, or Mavis Staples?
 What about Stephen Colbert, John Cusack, Rahm Emanuel, Harrison Ford, Jane Lynch, John Malkovich, David Mamet, Michelle Obama, Oprah, David Sedaris, or Gary Sinise, to name just a few famous people with Chicago connections?
-Did anyone extend an invitation to Pope Leo XIV, a native Chicagoan who has spoken out against the Trump Administration policies?
-If you don’t ask, you don’t get!
+Did anyone extend an invitation to Pope Leo XIV, a native Chicagoan who has spoken out against the Trump Administration’s policies?
+Admittedly a very long shot, but If you don’t ask, you don’t get!

 Access to Butler Field was limited to foot.
-Barricades and salt trucks had been strategically positioned to prevent anyone from driving a speeding car or truck into the crowd.
-The trees lining DuSable Lake Shore Drive provided an additional protective barriers.
+Barricades and salt trucks had been strategically positioned to prevent anyone from plowing a speeding car or truck into the crowd.
+The trees lining DuSable Lake Shore Drive served as additional protective barriers.

 Counter Demonstrators.
 During the seven hours I spent at the rally and the march, I only saw one counter-demonstrator, which I found surprising.
 I had expected to see at least one contingent from the collar counties on the street heckling the marchers.